TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1450.450 Broker Continuing Education

-3) Brokers licensed in Illinois but residing and practicing in other states shall comply with the CE requirements set forth in this Section, unless they are exempt pursuant to Section 5-70(b) of the Act.
+3) Brokers licensed in Illinois but residing and practicing in other states shall comply with the CE requirements set forth in this Section, unless they are exempt (see Section 5-70(b) of the Act).

-4) The Division shall conduct random audits to verify compliance with this Section.
+4) The Division shall conduct audits to verify compliance with this Section.

 b) Approved Continuing Education

-4) Pursuant to Section 5-70(g) of the Act, CE credit may be earned by an approved instructor for teaching an approved CE course.
-Credit for teaching an approved CE course may only be earned one time per course during a pre-renewal period.
-One hour of teaching is equal to one hour of CE.
+4) As set forth in Section 5-70(g) of the Act, CE credit may be earned by a licensed pre-license or CE instructor for teaching a licensed CE course.
+Credit for teaching a licensed CE course may only be earned once for that course during a license term.
+One hour of instruction is equal to one CE hour.

-5) As provided for in Section 5-75 of the Act, if licensees have earned CE hours offered in another state or territory for which they will be claiming credit toward full compliance in Illinois, each applicant shall submit an application, along with a $25 processing fee, within 90 days after completion of the CE course and prior to expiration of the license.
-The Advisory Council shall review and recommend approval or disapproval of the CE course provided the CE school and CE course are substantially equivalent to those approved in Illinois and provided that the course included the successful completion of a proctored examination.
-In determining whether the CE school and CE course are substantially equivalent, the Advisory Council shall use the criteria in Sections 5-70 through 5-85 of the Act and this Section.
+5) As set forth in Section 5-75 of the Act, if licensees earn CE credit hours in another state or territory for which they will claim credit toward compliance in Illinois, the licensee shall submit an application and a $25 fee, within 90 days after completion of the CE course and prior to expiration of the license.
+The Division will review and may approve the course if the education provider, course, and delivery method of assessing participation and comprehension are substantially equivalent to those licensed in Illinois.
+In determining whether the education provider and course are substantially equivalent, the Division will use the criteria in Sections 5-70 through 5-80 of the Act and this Section.

-6) CE credit shall not be given for CE courses taken in Illinois from schools not pre-approved by the Division.
+6) CE credit will only be given for CE courses offered by education providers licensed by the Department.

-8) CE credit shall not be given for pre- and post-licensing education courses except as specifically provided for in Section 5-70(1) of the Act.
+8) CE credit shall not be given for pre-license and post-license education courses, except as set forth in Section 5-70(1) of the Act.

 c) Certification of Compliance with CE Requirements

-2) The Division may require additional evidence demonstrating compliance with the CE requirements (e.g., certificate of completion, transcript, etc.).
-It is the responsibility of each renewal applicant to provide proof of CE completed.
+2) The Division may, for purposes of compliance audits, require additional evidence demonstrating compliance with the CE requirements.
+Each licensee shall retain proof of CE completed.